MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 ## Scenarios

-There are multiple scenarios for which a CMG is beneficial.
-Typical devices include roaming devices such as laptops, or remote/branch office devices that are less expensive to manage over the internet than across a WAN.
+There are several scenarios for which a CMG is beneficial.
 The following scenarios are some of the more common:

 - Manage traditional Windows clients with Active Directory domain-joined identity.
 These clients include Windows 7, Windows 8.1, and Windows 10.
 It uses PKI certificates to secure the communication channel.
 Management activities include:
     - Software updates and endpoint protection